fafalone/WinDevLib/README.md

 hFile = CreateFileW(StrPtr("name"), 0, 0, lPtr, ...)
 ```

+3) ByVal UDTs are supported in twinBASIC and are used in all cases in this package.

-3) String vs Long(Ptr) in APIs with both ANSI and Unicode versions: Most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
+4) String vs Long(Ptr) in APIs with both ANSI and Unicode versions: Most VB programs are written with ANSI versions of APIs being the default. **This is not the case with WinDevLib**.
 APIs are Unicode by default-- i.e. they use the W, rather than A, version of APIs e.g. `DeleteFile` maps to `DeleteFileW` rather than `DeleteFileA`.
 The A and W variants use String/LongPtr, and in almost all cases, the mapped version uses `String` with twinBASIC's `DeclareWide` keyword-- this disables Unicode-ANSI conversion.
 Since this is automatic, you generally don't need to make any changes; you can still use `String` without `StrPtr` or any manual Unicode <-> ANSI conversion.
 Note this usually only applies to strings passed as input, you'll need to update any externally allocated strings returned as a pointer, where you previously used e.g. `lstrlenA`, to use `lstrlenW` and Unicode handling in general.

 All APIs are provided, as a minimum, as the explicit W variant, and an untagged version that maps to the W version.
 Most ANSI variants are also included, but code should use Unicode wherever possible.